-1. F Program Overview 3 Q 1.1: What is the purpose of this program?
+1. Program Overview 3 Q 1.1: What is the purpose of this program?
 3 Q 1.2: Can this program provide funds for projects that reduce WVCs that involve one species and improve habitat connectivity for a different species?
-Q 1.3: Is this program limited to providing funds for projects that benefit certain species?
-3 Q 1.4: Will there be future WCPP grant opportunities?
+3 Q 1.3: Is this program limited to providing funds for projects that benefit certain species?
+2.3 Q 1.4: What funding opportunities are available under WCPP?
 3 2.
-1 Terminology 4 Q 2.1: What is the definition of wildlife within the context of the WCPP?
-4 Q 2.2: What is the definition of vehicle within the context of the WCPP?
-4 Q 2.3: How will FHWA determine if a WCPP project is located in a rural area if it spans across both rural and urban areas?
+Terminology 3 Q 2.1: What is the definition of wildlife within the context of the WCPP?
+3 Q 2.2: What is the definition of vehicle within the context of the WCPP?
+3 Q 2.3: How will FHWA determine if a WCPP project is located in a rural area if it spans across both rural and urban areas?
 Q 2.4: Where can I find a list of endangered species or threatened species?
 4 3.
-F -unding 4 Q 3.1: Why is the amount available under the NOFO less than the amount of funding authorized in BIL?
-Q 3.2: When can funds be expended after an award is announced?
-5 O 3 3: When do funds need to be obligated and expended?
-5
+Funding 4 Q 3.1: When can funds be expended after an award is announced?
+4 Q 3.2: When do funds need to be obligated and expended?
+Q 3.3: How are previously expended funds considered in the application?
+5 Q 3.4: What flexibilities are there for providing non-Federal share (match) funds?
+5 4.
+Project Types and Eligible Activities 6 O 4.1: What types of projects and activities is FHWA seeking for this program?

-Q 3.4: How are previously expended funds considered in the application?
-Q 3.5: What flexibilities are there for providing non-Federal share (match) funds?
-4. P roject Types and Eligible Activities6 Q 4.1: What types of projects and activities is FHWA seeking for this program?
 Q 4.2: Can Wildlife Crossings Program funds be used for one component of a larger project?
-Q 4.3 : When should an applicant submit multiple applications versus a single application with multiple components?
-Q 4.4: Does the project need to be physically located on a roadway?
-Q 4.5: Are mitigation activities for new or existing highway projects eligible under this grant program?
-5. G rant Application Q 5.1: When multiple eligible applicants that are subject to different requirements submit a joint application, what requirements does the project have to follow?
+7 Q 4.3: When should an applicant submit multiple applications versus a single application with multiple components?
+7 Q 4.4: Does the project need to be physically located on a roadway?
+7 Q 4.5: Are mitigation activities for new or existing highway projects eligible under this grant program?
+7 5.
+Grant Application .7 Q 5.1: When multiple eligible applicants that are subject to different requirements submit a joint application, what requirements does the project have to follow?
 Q 5.2: What constitutes documentation of consultation with the State DOT?
-Q 5.3: Is my application subject to review by my State under the Executive Order (E.O.)
+7 Q 5.3: Is my application subject to review by my State under the Executive Order (E.O.)
 12372 Process per item #19 on SF-424?
-Q 5.4: Is the Application Checklist provided as Attachment A of the NOFO a submission requirement?
-6. G rant Administration Q 6.1: How will grants be administered where a metropolitan planning organization (MPO), unit of local government, regional transportation authority, or special purpose district or public authority with a transportation function is the lead applicant?
-Q 6.2: How will grants be administered where FLMAs or Tribes are the lead applicant?10 Q 6.3: What is the deadline to complete the project?
-Q 6.4: What requirements are there for post construction monitoring and adaptive management?
-Q 6.5: To whom can grant recipients provide funds?10
+8 Q 5.4: Is the Application Checklist provided as Attachment A of the NOFO a submission requirement?
+8 6.
+Grant Administration .8 Q 6.1: How will grants be administered where a metropolitan planning organization (MPO), unit of local government, regional transportation authority, or special purpose district or public authority with a transportation function is the lead applicant?
+8 Q 6.2: How will grants be administered where FLMAs or Tribes are the lead applicant?
+9 Q 6.3: What is the deadline to complete the project?
+9 Q 6.4: What requirements are there for post construction monitoring and adaptive O 6.5: To whom can grant recipients provide funds?
+9